The Bernoulli Principle and Energetics of Flowing Blood

 There are two important concepts that follow from this relationship.

 An application of the Bernoulli principle is found when blood pressure measurements are made from within the ascending aorta.
 As described above, during ventricular ejection, the velocity and hence the kinetic energy of the flowing blood are very high.
 The instantaneous blood pressure that is measured within the aorta will be significantly different depending on how the pressure is measured.
-As illustrated to the right, if a catheter has an end-port (E) sensor that is facing the flowing stream of blood, it will measure a pressure that is significantly higher than the pressure measured by a side-port (S) sensor on the same catheter.
+As illustrated in the figure, if a catheter has an end-port (E) sensor that is facing the flowing stream of blood, it will measure a pressure that is significantly higher than the pressure measured by a side-port (S) sensor on the same catheter.
 The reason for the discrepancy in measured pressures is that the end-port measures the total energy of the flowing blood.
-As the flow stream "hits" the end of the catheter, the kinetic energy (which is high) is converted to potential (or pressure) energy, and added to the potential energy, increasing the pressure energy.
-The side-port will not be "hit" by the flowing stream, so kinetic energy is not converted to potential energy.
+As the flow of blood presses against the end of the catheter, the kinetic energy is converted to potential (or pressure) energy, and added to the existing potential energy, increasing the pressure energy.
+The side-port will not be pressed against by the flowing stream, so kinetic energy is not converted to potential energy.
 The side-port sensor, therefore, only measures the potential energy, which is the lateral pressure acting on the walls of the aorta.
 The difference between the two types of pressure measurements can range from a few mmHg to over 20 mmHg, depending on the peak velocity of the flowing blood within the aorta.